sommernesto/YellowTrip/README.md

 ## Next Steps

-- Add geospatial features (pickup and drop-off zone IDs) for improved accuracy.
-- Incorporate toll and airport flat fare handling.
-- Test non-linear models such as Random Forest and XGBoost.
-- Deploy the Streamlit app via Streamlit Community Cloud.
-- Upload model and app files for full functionality.
+-Plan to integrate geospatial analysis using PULocationID and DOLocationID to refine fare predictions based on pickup and dropoff zones.
+Exploring RandomForest for improved accuracy, pending hardware upgrades.
+Aiming to deploy the Streamlit app on a public server for broader access

 ## Tools Used